See recommendations for current project (dry-run, no changes)

 Options:

---project PATH Project directory to analyze (default: current directory)
+--project PATH Project directory (default: current directory)

 --all Analyze all discovered projects